Kultour is a national organisation committed to advancing cultural diversity in the arts in Australia.

 |Advocacy and Kultour|

-Kultour is a national key organisation that leads the arts sector in advancing cultural diversity.
-We advocate for greater representation of artists from culturally and linguistically diverse backgrounds across the arts, so that the national arts landscape in Australia reflects the society in which we all live.
+Kultour is the national organisation working to advance cultural diversity in the arts in Australia.
+We advocate for greater national representation of artists from culturally and linguistically diverse backgrounds so that the arts reflects Australia’s true cultural identity.

-We develop submissions in response to government inquiries and make contributions to other opportunities.
-We contribute to the national arts dialogue and debate through our representation on ArtsPeak, a group of peak organisations that advocate for the inclusion of all art forms in the lives and education of Australians.
+Kultour develops submissions in response to governmentinquiries and contributes to other national opportunities.
+We contribute to the national arts dialogue and debate through representation on ArtsPeak, a confederation of national arts organisations advocating for inclusion of all art forms in the lives and education of Australians.

-A snapshot of our work for the past three years follows and are listed in chronological order.
+A snapshot of our work follows and are listed in chronological order.

 In 2013 our advocacy efforts included: